mdaria11/RPG_Game/README.txt

-This is a RPG type of game made as an assigment for the "Object-Oriented Programming" class.
+This is a RPG type of game made as an assignment for the "Object-Oriented Programming" class.
 In this project I used various methodologies regarding object-oriented programming, such as inheritance, encapsulation and